glesperance/node-rocket/README.md

     PUT     /forums/:forum       ->  require('./controllers/forums_controller').update
     DELETE  /forums/:forum       ->  require('./controllers/forums_controller').destroy

-Where {index, new, create, show, edit, update, destroy} are normal _express_ callbacks of the form
+Where **{index, new, create, show, edit, update, destroy}** are normal _express_ callbacks functions :

     function(req,res) { /* ... */ }

-It is important to note that the root / controller is lcoated at ./controllers/root_controller.js
+It is important to note that

+    ./controllers/root_controller.js

+is used as the `/` controller.

-For more info see : [express-resource readme](https://github.com/visionmedia/express-resource "Express Resource - GitHub")
+For more info see the [express-resource readme](https://github.com/visionmedia/express-resource "Express Resource - GitHub").

 ### Conventions on controller names

-Controller names must
+Controller names must :

 * be plural
 * be all lower case
 * be underscored
 * have a *_controller* suffix

-Hence, the controller `./controller/hyper_beams_controller.js` is conform whereas `controller/hyper_beams.js` and `controller/hyper_beam_controller.js` are not.
+Hence,

+* `./controller/hyper_beams_controller.js`

+is valid whereas

+* `./controller/hyper_beams.js`
+* and  `./controller/hyper_beam_controller.js`

+are not.

 ### Defining custom actions for your controllers

-In cases where you might need to derive from the RESTful conventions, *Rocket* provides to  you a way to add custom actions to your controllers by mapping any exported function but {index, new, create, show, edit, update, destroy} as follows:
+In cases where you might need to derive from the RESTful conventions, **Rocket** provides to  you a way to add custom actions to your controllers by mapping any exported function but {index, new, create, show, edit, update, destroy} as follows: